inferno986return/cathedral-bazaar-ebook/README.md

 # The Cathedral & the Bazaar
 The Cathedral & the Bazaar, The E-book.

 This is to my knowledge the only free ePub of Eric S. Raymond's iconic essay *The Cathedral & the Bazaar*.
+This e-book should qualify as a "minor change" under the license, though I have shifted the notes into each chapter and added a full list of the lessons at the end.

 Support Eric S. Raymond via Patreon: https://www.patreon.com/esr